-- Choose "System Shutdown" from the System menu. - Bring the system down from a shell. - Become superuser by typing /bin/su and pressing <Enter>. - Enter your superuser password, if prompted. - When you see the superuser prompt (#), type /etc/shutdown and press <Enter>. - A message similar to the following appears on the screen:
+- Bring the system down from a shell. - Become superuser by typing /bin/su and pressing Enter. - Enter your superuser password, if prompted. - When you see the superuser prompt (#), type /etc/shutdown and press Enter. - A message similar to the following appears on the screen: